Table of Contents[Hide][Show]

-While on vacation with four of my siblings recently, my baby Sis made an onion dip that was quite possibly the best I’ve ever tasted!
+While on vacation with four of my siblings recently, my baby Sis whipped up a homemade sweet onion dip.
+It was quite possibly the best I’ve ever tasted!

 I asked her if she would mind if I shared the recipe, and she said “of course”.

 Not only is this onion dip super easy and fast to make, it contains just three ingredients!

 This appetizer is sure to please a variety of palates and would be a good dish to take to a potluck or a friend’s house for dinner.
 Even one of my nieces who doesn’t like onions devoured it!

 Dip is an Easy Way to Get LOADS of Onion into your Family!